jthomerson/dotfiles/install-setup/exchange-via-port-forwarding.md

       cert does not include "localhost".
 This part I struggled with for a couple days until I finally figured out how to get around it.
-In older versions of Outlook, you'd get a popup that told you there was a cert error (the cert isn't signed for "localhost" domain), and then you could jsust accept the error and move on.
+In older versions of Outlook, you'd get a popup that told you there was a cert error (the cert isn't signed for "localhost" domain), and then you could just accept the error and move on.
 But the newer version of Outlook doesn't seem to show that error, so you don't really know what's failing.
 I figured out it was the cert, even though the error wasn't appearing.